LennyHirsch/rusty-notes/README.md

 Rusty Notes is a simple, command line-based note taking tool written in Rust.
 It creates a note and stores it in a given directory, then opens the file in Neovim for editing.

+A #rustynote tag is inserted on the first line.
+This should allow for relatively easy integration into note-taking software such as Logseq.
+By setting the notes directory to Logseq's `pages` folder, any new notes are put directly in here, and can be found by Logseq.
+These notes can be found simply by searching for the #rustynote tag.

 ## Installation
 Clone the repo, edit the `config.json` file to point to the directory where you want your notes to be stored.
 You can also change the default file format here.
 Build using either `cargo build` (debug), or `cargo build --release` (optimised release build).